 Social Skills Groups Dr. Kimel runs 9-10 week long social skills groups for adolescents with ASD that are based on the UCLA PEERS model, a well-researched social skills curriculum created by Drs.
 Elizabeth Laugeson and Fred Frankel.
 Dr. Kimel previously provided this program through JFK Partners and Developmental FX, and currently provides this program in her private practice with the assistance of skilled doctoral students studying clinical psychology.
 Her extensive clinical experience ensures that this is a productive, meaningful and effective group.

 Girls Groups: Dr. Kimel runs a 10 week long social skills group that is geared toward issues that girls with ASD (and related disorders) experience regularly.
 For example, topics of dating, hygiene, coping with anxiety, and bullying are discussed.
-Please refer to the attached flyer for more information on her upcoming group for the Spring of 2020 (see below).
+Please refer to the attached flyer for more information on her upcoming group for the Fall of 2022 (see below).

 Anxiety Treatment Groups for Children with ASD Dr. Kimel has extensive experience in co-leading the Facing Your Fears anxiety treatment group at JFK and now runs these groups in her private practice with the assistance of doctoral students studying clinical psychology.
 This group is designed for high-functioning children with an autism spectrum diagnosis, who are verbally fluent, and also have difficulties managing their anxiety.
 This is a well-researched anxiety treatment curriculum created by Drs.
 Judy Reaven, Audrey Blakeley-Smith, Shana Nichols, and Susan Hepburn, that is based on cognitive-behavioral treatment principles.
 This group focuses on helping children and their parents identify worries, develop coping strategies, and practice “facing their fears” with guidance and support from group facilitators.
 Parent participation is required.